 whether programs are meeting the needs of these vulnerable populations

+Classification

 Global misunderstandings abound regarding what constitutes the correct designation for orphan status.
 This is not merely a semantic concern either, as inaccurate perceptions of orphanhood can lead to potentially ineffective interventions.
 Professionally, the most accepted definition of an orphan is that promoted by UNICEF: “. . . a child under 18 years of age whose mother, father, or both parents have died. . . ” (UNICEF 2006 , p.
 4).